 Some people view The Highway Code as a nuisance, retaining only the bare minimum to get through their theory.
 But The Highway Code is much more than that.
 It helps drivers, cyclists and pedestrians stay on the right side of the law, and teaches them how be more considerate of each other.

 Why do we have one?

-The Highway Code is a collection of legal rules, guidelines and information for anybody who uses the road; it isn’t just for drivers, although this is how most of us come across it.
-Knowing its contents is vital to passing your practical and theory test.
-The Highway Code first appeared in 1931 and, as vehicles, driving practices and laws have developed, it’s been regularly updated since.
-The UK code covers England, Scotland and Wales, with a separate edition for Northern Ireland.
-The aim of The Highway Code is to make the roads safer for everybody, and following its various rules and guidelines can help reduce accidents, injuries and deaths.
+The Highway Code first appeared in 1931 and has been updated as vehicles, driving practices and laws have changed.
+The Highway Code UK covers England, Scotland and Wales, with a separate edition for Northern Ireland.
+The aim of The Highway Code is to make the roads safer for everyone.

 The Highway Code book

-You can pick up a copy of The Highway Code at most bookshops, as well as various online retailers.
-The Highway Code can also be accessed at the Gov.uk website if you prefer to read it online.
+You can pick up a copy of The Highway Code from many online retailers and most bookshops.
+The Highway Code can also be accessed for free at the Gov.uk website if you prefer to read it online.
 The Highway Code book is broken down into specific sections for different road users and instances: